PUBLIC HEALTH FACT SHEET

 How is it spread?

-Persons are contagious from about 1-2 days before onset of symptoms to 4 days after appearance of rash.
+Persons are contagious from 4 days before to 4 days after appearance of rash.
 Infection usually occurs by breathing in droplets projected into the air by a person with measles.

 How is it treated?